 Visit http://www.bcbstx.com/provider/training/bridges_excellence.html for more information.

+Please feel free to contact us with any questions.
 Refer to these portions of the TMA website:

 Deadlines for Doctors Continuing Medical Education on Quality Improvement TopicsHITTMA Practice ConsultingPayment AdvocacyCancer Control and Prevention